Eric Pollard produced

 Ultimately, we really wanted to encourage users to use our products for a long time.
 We thought that the most meaningful contribution we, who love snowy mountains, could make to the environment was not to sell new skis and new graphics every year, but to tell our users, "We won't change the graphics, they'll be the same beautiful graphics.
 These are beautiful, valuable products, so we want you to use them not just this year, but for as long as possible after that."

-Season. was started to bring that idea to the industry.
+I started Season. to bring those kinds of ideas to the industry.

 -So that's why there are three models!
 Respect for the natural environment

-Eric: Yes.
-We wanted to promote this idea in an authentic way.
-We could have brought in new technology, given it a marketing gimmick like, "Look!
-This is a new product!
-It can make the world a better place!"
-But the reality is, skis are just fiberglass, plastic, and glue.
+Eric: That's right.
+We wanted to spread this idea in a way that could be called authentic.
+We could have brought in new technology, marketed it as "Look!
+New product!
+This can make the world a better place!", and sold it.
+But the truth is, skis are just fiberglass, plastic, and glue.
+I think

-We think the best thing we can do is build products with less environmentally damaging materials and eco-friendly processes, long-lasting products, and encourage people to care for them and use them for a long time.
-In the US, we partner with companies that provide maintenance for skis and other gear, so we can care for our users' products and make them last longer.
-It's still difficult to offer this service internationally, but we're hoping to do it someday.
+the best thing we can do is to make long-lasting products using environmentally friendly materials and manufacturing methods, and encourage users to take care of them and use them for a long time.
+In the US, we have partnerships with companies that service skis and other gear so that users can take care of their products and use them for a long time.
+It's still difficult to offer this service internationally, but we'll make it happen someday.

 Special thanks to Eric Pollard.
 All photos by Eric Pollard.